flythereddflagg/flythereddflagg.github.io/python_book/notes_for_edits.md

+# TODO: Editing the book

-- add bold defintions
+- add bold definitions

-- proof read secs 0,1,2

 - say to save your first python file

--